Registration for 2022 LGLA is Here (12/31/21 deadline)

 Academies are a place of training in a particular field.
 In the Local Government Leadership Academy you will focus on four primary skills of being an effective local government leader: relationship-building, communication, decision-making and vision.
 Each of these four topics is grounded in the idea that we lead in service of the community and “we can accomplish more together than we can alone” (Max DePree).

-We are excited to announce that financial support is available to cover full or partial costs of registration for the 2021 Academy.
-The availability of partial and full scholarships are intended to encourage the recruitment and participation of person who have been historically underrepresented in local government.
+We are excited to announce that financial support is again available to cover full costs of registration for persons who have been historically underrepresented in local government.

 If you or someone you know identifies with one of the following groups, we invite you to apply or share this information.
 We have a specific interest in improving the representation of persons who identify with at least one of the following groups: